dotsthewarlock/ddcopp-anycard/DEV_WORKFLOW.md

 When discussing UI, documentation, bugs, enhancements, acceptance criteria, verification steps, or implementation plans, use the defined project terminology from `PROJECT_CONTEXT.md`.

 If the user refers to an element using a generic description, map it to the appropriate project terminology and continue using the project terminology name.

+### Terminology Mapping Feedback

+When the user uses a generic or informal UI description, map it to the defined project terminology from `PROJECT_CONTEXT.md`.

+At the start of the response, briefly state the mapping when it affects implementation clarity.

+Example:
+- “Mapping ‘textbox where I paste codes’ → Input Area.”
+- “Mapping ‘generated links’ → Generated Cards List.”
+- “Mapping ‘popup’ → Popup Window.”

+Keep this mapping feedback concise.
+Do not over-explain unless the mapping is ambiguous.